Sienci-Labs/Resources/gsender/gs-additional-features.md

 When switching from regular CNC use to Rotary Mode, you will probe to align the Y-axis along the A-axis.
 You can do this in the Rotary Tab by hitting the **Y-axis Alignment button**.
 Check out our <a href="https://resources.sienci.com/view/vx-first-project/#y-axis-alignment">Vortex Resources</a> for more information on aligning your Y-axis when setting up your Vortex.

 ### Rotary Mode Toggle

+The idea is that once you're in this "rotary mode", gSender does the legwork to swap firmware settings over to your rotary setup, translate A-axis movements to your machine as if they were Y-axis movements, and as long as you've done the legwork to align and swap over your wires then your rotary A-axis should now be good to go!

 This toggle can only happen once you've got your rotary axis set up properly, because after switching it'll assume you've changed your motor wiring to be connected to your A-axis instead of your Y-axis.